Mike-Pryor/Django-CRUD/README.md

 # Django-CRUD
 A basic CRUD application built with Django.
+Still a work in progress.